 Its subsidiary, wireless service provider Reliance Jio, was ranked number one in India and number 17 in the world by Fast Company in their 2018 Most Innovative Company list.

 Reliance Industries’ energy division was recently ranked number three among the Top 250 Global Energy Companies by S&P Global Platts.
 Reliance Industries is also an active driver of worker’s rights, winning the Healthy Workplace Award of the Arogya World India Trust presented in collaboration with the Public Health Foundation of India.

 Industry: Oil and Gas

 Number of Employees: 35,149

 Indian Oil Corporation is the largest company in India and the leader in the nation’s oil and gas industry.
-Founded in 1959, Indian Oil has evolved into a global enterprise, with subsidiaries in Sri Lanka, Mauritius and the United Arab Emirates.
+Founded in 1959, Indian Oil has evolved into a global enterprise, with subsidiaries in Sri Lanka, Mauritius, and the United Arab Emirates.
 Its sights are set on venturing into new markets across Asia and Africa.

 Indian Oil Corporation is the highest-ranked Indian company in the Fortune Global 500 listing, at the 137th position in 2018, and the number one petroleum trading company among the national oil companies in the Asia-Pacific region.
 The company is ranked in the top 30 of India’s best companies to work for and is the sixth most valued brand in India according to Brand Finance’s annual survey.

 With a flourishing entrepreneurial spirit and burgeoning middle class, India is home to some of the world’s largest corporations.
-As China’s role as the global engine of growth stalls, analysts have pointed to India as an emerging driving force for the world’s economy, signalling its importance in the years to come.
+As China’s role as the global engine of growth stalls, analysts have pointed to India as an emerging driving force for the world’s economy, signaling its importance in the years to come.